-The Office of LGBT Awareness exists to meet your needs.
-To that end, we offer a variety of resources to address the needs of the LGBT community on campus by providing information, support services and resources.
+The Office of LGBTQ Resources exists to meet your needs.
+To that end, we offer a variety of resources to address the needs of the LGBTQ community on campus by providing information, support services and resources.
 We are open to students, faculty and staff.
 Below you will find a list of resources that may be helpful to you.

-The Office of LGBT Awareness works with and for the LGBT community on Bucknell's campus to ensure a supportive and safe learning and work environment.
-The Office provides educational opportunities for all members of the Bucknell community to learn more about the LGBT community, identities, experience and culture.
+The Office of LGBTQ Resources works with and for the LGBTQ community on Bucknell's campus to ensure a supportive and safe learning and work environment.
+The Office provides educational opportunities for all members of the Bucknell community to learn more about the LGBTQ community, identities, experience and culture.
 We also provide support for individuals and groups to create a welcoming and inclusive environment.
 For more information, call 570.577.1609.
 All messages will be discretely returned.

 The student gay-straight alliance works to raise awareness surrounding LGBTQIA issues as well as to improve the visability of the community.
 FLAG&BT meets weekly and encourages involvement of all interested students.
 For students interested in smaller gatherings, the organization offers smaller break-out groups to enable students to discuss ideas and concerns around particular identities.

 GALABI (Gay, Lesbian, and Bisexual Alumni)